-- (d) Within 150 days after the Administrator mails or delivers the final determination to the appellant, the Administrator will file with the appeals board a written response to the appellant's statement.
-A copy of the Administrator's response must be mailed to the address provided by the appellant within 10 days after the Administrator files it with the appeals board. - (e) The Administrator must provide the appellant written notice of the hearing date and location at least 14 days before the hearing.
+(d) Within 150 days after the Administrator mails or delivers the final determination to the appellant, the Administrator will file with the appeals board a written response to the appellant's statement.
+A copy of the Administrator's response must be mailed to the address provided by the appellant within 10 days after the Administrator files it with the appeals board.

+- (e) The Administrator must provide the appellant written notice of the hearing date and location at least 14 days before the hearing.
 The appellant and the Administrator may present relevant testimony, evidence, and oral argument at the hearing.
 The appeals board may request additional written comment and documents as the board deems appropriate. - (f) Decisions of the appeals board must be in writing, state the basis and legal authority for the decision and be signed by the appeals board chair. - (g) The decision of the appeals board is final as of the issue date and no further administrative appeal will be provided. - (h) The filing of an appeal with the appeals board temporarily suspends the obligation to pay any tax that is the subject of the appeal pending a final decision by the appeals board. - (i) Penalty waiver or reduction requests are not subject to the protest/appeal process or timeline outlined in subsections 7.05.160(a) through 160(h).
 The taxfiler must file a written request with the Administrator detailing why a penalty should be waived within 30 days of receipt of a billing notice that assesses a penalty.
 The Administrator must respond to requests to reduce or waive penalties within 60 days from the date the written request is received.
-As provided in subsections 7.05.260(f) and 7.05.270(e), the

-Administrator may waive or reduce penalties in certain situations.
 If the taxfiler has requested that penalties be waived and the Administrator denies the taxfiler's request for this discretionary waiver of penalties, the taxfiler may request a conference with the Administrator (or Administrator's designee) within 30 days of the date of the Administrator's notice of denial.
 If the conference with the Administrator results in a denial of the penalty waiver request, that decision is final and may not be appealed to the Appeals Board.
+[Ord.
+22-1485; Ord.
+23-1492.]